Comment to travel by plane without suffering from jet lag? Expert tips ✈️💤

 As soon as you board, mentally adjust your internal clock according to your destination.

-2️⃣ Stay hydrated as much as possible 💦
+2️⃣ Stay as hydrated as possible 💦

 3️⃣ Expose yourself to or protect yourself from light ☀️😎